justin94thomas/behive-workspace/README.md

 The build is minified and the filenames include the hashes.
 Your app is ready to be deployed!

-See the section about Vite Deployment for more information.

 ## Libraries and Frameworks Used
 React – Frontend library